Leave your contact details and Get 3 Live Classes for Free

 SAT Score of 1480: Let’s Talk College Admissions and Percentiles

 Standardized test scores act as fundamental admission criteria which institutions use to select new candidates for their college programs.
 The SAT stands out as one of the key scores which universities evaluate.
-A 1480 SAT score emerges as an impressive score among college seekers since it often leads them to question its ability to gain admission into their preferred colleges and universities.
+A 1480 SAT score emerges as an impressive score among college seekers since it often leads many to ask, is 1480 a good SAT score, for top colleges.
+Reviewing a detailed SAT Score Report Guide can also help applicants understand how colleges interpret their results and section breakdowns during admissions.

 This article examines the significance of a 1480 SAT score along with its relation to other students’ performance and its effectiveness in college acceptance criteria and additional essential information.